Making an offer on a house: 10 tips for a perfect bid

 When it comes to choosing a mortgage, you might already have calculated what the maximum monthly amount you can afford is.
 Keep in mind that going for the highest possible amount might saddle you with too high a monthly payment and cut into your standard of living.
 Just because a lender will lend you that amount doesn’t mean you have to go for it.
 For instance, higher monthly payments might mean cutting down on those all-important family holidays.

 Therefore, make sure you know how much your monthly charges will be, and what you are comfortable with, and base your offer on that.
-If you want to make sure that all your calculations are correct and that you haven’t forgotten any essentials, request a free consultation with a mortgage-adviser at Knab Mortgages, who will be happy to go through the numbers with you.
+If you want to make sure that all your calculations are correct and that you haven’t forgotten any essentials, request a free consultation with a mortgage-adviser at Knab Mortgages or Expat Mortgages, who can go through the numbers with you.

 3) Have some cash of your own